Find the best broadband deal for you

 View this broadband deal from Virgin Media - or call 08000-492-102 to order by phone

 The best broadband and TV deals in the UK this month

 Included in the Full House bundle's 200-odd channels are the likes of MTV, the Disney Channel and the full suite of BT Sport stations.
-While on the internet side, you get the benefit of pulverising 100Mb maximum speeds - that should mean seamless 4K streaming and downloads at up to 12.5MB per second.
-Total cost for 12 months £680
+While on the internet side, you get the benefit of pulverising 108Mb average speeds - that should mean seamless 4K streaming and downloads at around 13MB per second.
+And if you act now, there's a £6 per month discount, too!
+Total cost for 12 months £608

 View this broadband and TV deal from Virgin - or call 08000-492-102 to order.

 NOW Brilliant Broadband + Entertainment Pass | 12 months | 10Mb avg speed | 100+ channels | £9.99 router delivery | £22.99pm

 NOW Broadband offers some of the cheapest internet rates on the market, and the same applies if you want the provider to cater for both broadband and TV.
 All you have to pay upfront is a tenner for delivery and the monthly payments are fantastic considering you get access to 300+ box sets and premium channels like Sky Atlantic and Fox.
 Total cost of 12 months £285.87

 Best broadband only deals in the UK this month

 POP Broadband | 12 months | 11Mb avg speed | Line rental inc. | FREE activation | £16.80 per month

 This is a frankly astonishing price for your home internet connection of the likes we very rarely seen.
 Your telephone line comes free, or pay an extra fiver a month to get unlimited anytime calls to UK landlines.
 There's nothing to pay upfront, either.
 And the cherry on the cake...this price is EXCLUSIVE to TechRadar readers.
 Total cost of 12 months £201.60